vbaderks/ConvertProjDepToProjRef/README.md

 ## Prebuild Executable

-As convenience a prebuild executable for Windows x64 is available.
+As convenience a prebuilt executable for Windows x64 is available.
 Go to the [releases](https://github.com/vbaderks/ConvertProjDepToProjRef/releases) page and click on Assets at the bottom to show the files available in a release.
 Download the binary file ConvertProjDepToProjRef.exe.

 > [!NOTE]
-> Microsoft Defender SmartScreen may show a warning about an unrecognised app when running the executable for the first time.
+> Microsoft Defender SmartScreen may show a warning about an unrecognized app when running the executable for the first time.
 Click on "More Info" + "Run anyway" to continue.
-The executable is signed, but Defender SmartScreen requires an Extended Validation (EV) code signing certificate, which is only available to commercial organisations, for direct full trust.
+The executable is signed, but Defender SmartScreen requires an Extended Validation (EV) code signing certificate, which is only available to commercial organizations, for direct full trust.